 More than once, Genesis states God dumped the floodwaters on the

-So when Genesis has it that God was flooding the whole ereč, the young-earth creationists are gonna insist this means the whole planet.
-Not just Mesopotamia; everywhere.
-Including parts of the planet where there weren’t any humans yet.
-Because in order to stop the earth’s violence, I suppose God also had to flood Antarctica and take out all those evil penguins.
+Including parts of the planet where there weren’t even any humans yet.
+In order to stop the earth’s violence, I suppose God also had to flood Antarctica and take out all those evil penguins.

 Sometimes I wonder whether